 Let me fix that for you!
 Alright, this might have been a bit pretentious.
 To be fair, I had no idea what I was starting.

 When Lanyrd was still a thing, I searched for Continuous Delivery conferences and discovered Continuous Delivery Conference NL.

 Continuous Delivery Conference NL reflected a rather “enterprisey” character.
 I was expecting, if I got selected, they would pick Continuous Delivery is more than just Tooling, It’s a Mindset.
 Well no!
 They went for the provocative topic.
 Look at that!
 The ball was about to start rolling.

 One month before speaking at Continuous Delivery Conference NL, I attended the SoCraTes France 2016 open space conference for the very first time.

 I gathered up my courage and proposed a Feature Branching is Evil session at SoCraTes France.
 You have to know, at the time, I did not have the confidence I have now to treat this subject.
 Besides, most attendees of such conference use feature branches.
 I was expecting some backfire.
-But my purpose in having that session was to gather as much feedback as possible from proponents of branching.
-The night before, I drafted in three hours a draft of my presentation.
+But the purpose of having this session was to gather as much feedback as possible from proponents of branching.
+The night before, I drafted in three hours a draft of the presentation.
 The session helped tremendously in organising my thoughts and producing the very first version for Continuous Delivery Conference NL.

 At Continuous Delivery Conference NL, I was scheduled as the last session of the day.
 That was a pity.
 I have a hard time enjoying a conference when I still have to give my presentation.
 At last, the session went ok, I think.